 Instructions for Use

-These instructions include an overview of storage, preparation, administration, and disposal information for ADSTILADRIN.
+A summary of storage, preparation, administration, and disposal information for ADSTILADRIN

 Medicare Part B Reimbursement Guide